alabou/bcp-006-03/docs/NMOS With H.265.md

 The `sprop-vps`, `sprop-sps` and `sprop-pps` parameters MAY be used by the Receiver to assert the `parameter_sets_transport_mode` in use by the Sender.
 The in-and-out-of-band mode is signaled if `sprop-vps`, `sprop-sps` and `sprop-pps` are present and not empty, and terminate by an empty NAL unit (i.e. an empty byte sequence that is base64 encoded).
 An `sprop-vps`, `sprop-sps` and `sprop-pps` parameters terminate by an empty NAL unit if it ends by a comma ','.
 The terminating colon ',' indicates that more parameter sets will be received in-band, indicating the in-and-out-of-band mode.
 The out-of-band mode is signaled when `sprop-vps`, `sprop-sps` and `sprop-pps` are present and not empty, and not terminated by a comma ','.
 The in-band mode is signaled when `sprop-vps`, `sprop-sps` and `sprop-pps` are not present or empty.
 A Sender MUST terminate the `sprop-vps`, `sprop-sps` and `sprop-pps` parameters by a comma ',' if it operates in in-and-out-of-band mode and MUST not terminate it by a comma ',' in out-of-band mode.

 Informative note: It results that an H.265 Sender operating in in-and-out-of-band mode that is not sending parameter sets out-of-band will set the `sprop-vps`, `sprop-sps` and `sprop-pps` parameters to a single comma ',' value.

+Informative note: The in-and-out-of-band mode implies that the Sender can optionally use the in-band path, the out-band path or both paths to transmit parameter sets.
+There is no requirement to use both paths simultaneously.

 ### Receivers